keijack/python-simple-http-server/README.md

     return "<html><body>Hello, World!</body></html>"
 ```

-We recommend using functional programing to write controller functions. but if you realy want to use Object, you should create the object, and pass the method from the object.
+We recommend using functional programing to write controller functions. but if you realy want to use Object, you can use `@request_map` in a class method.
+For doing this, every time a new request comes, a new MyController object will be created.

 ```python